CartonWaff1e/Telltale/README.md

 > slow leak.

-Point a camera at an AprilTag stuck next to a piece of equipment, and this thing reads the gauge on it, measures how much it's shaking, checks how hot it's running, writes all of it to a database, and tells you when something's drifting toward trouble.
+Point a camera at an AprilTag stuck next to a piece of equipment, and this thing reads the gauge on it, measures how much it's vibrating, checks how hot it's running, writes all of it to a database, and tells you when something's drifting toward trouble.

-Old machinery can't report anything about itself.
-This makes it talk.

 It runs entirely on an Arduino UNO Q. No cloud, no network needed after setup.